 Most people, whether they have OCD or not, have experienced intrusive thoughts at some point.
 Intrusive thoughts are the thoughts that “snag” in your brain and won’t go away.
 When you finally shift your focus to something else, the thoughts periodically pop back.
 If you push the thoughts away, they may pop back faster.
 You feel hunted.
 But if you know how to handle intrusive thoughts, it’s like having a secret superpower.

-The best way to deal with intrusive thoughts is to not push them away, but rather to have an unphased reaction to them.
+The best way to deal with intrusive thoughts is to not push them away, but rather to react to them as if you are totally unphased.
 Acting like you don’t care about these electrified thoughts powers them down.
-Most of us have had the experience of being stuck on a thought, sleeping on it, and finding that in the morning, we have the distance to say, “Wow, that thing that I was so upset about was really irrational.”
+Again, most people have had the experience of being stuck on a thought, sleeping on it, and then in the morning, once they have some distance, thinking: “Wow, that thing that I was so worried about was really irrational.”

 But what to do if you wake up in the morning and the thought is still there?

 Having an intrusive thought that won’t go away and survives a good night’s sleep is unnerving.
 It makes you wonder if the thought is real.
 (It’s still not).
 The way to deal with an intrusive thought that is sticking around is simply a more involved version of how you would deal with any other intrusive thought.
 Accept that you’re having the intrusive thought.
 Let it hang out in your peripheral vision.
 It may feel uncomfortable, but just let it be.

 Invite the worry to exist in your peripheral vision.
 Imagine the worry pedaling away on a stationary bicycle.
 It’s planted there, and it can pedal and sweat all it wants.
 Eventually, it will get tired.